 Section 105 plans have been used for decades to help business owners get tax deductions for medical expenses.
 They are similar to Health Savings Accounts, but there are a few significant differences.
-In this post, we answer the question – what is a section 105 plan?
+In this post, we answer the basic question – what is a section 105 plan?

 Section 105 of the Internal Revenue Code was established to provide clear guidelines to small business owners and sole proprietors who purchase health insurance for themselves and their employees.
 The Code allows business owners and their employees to pay for medical expenses and reimbursements using pre-tax dollars if a qualified Section 105 plan is adopted.